-Good chemistry is key.
-The Harvard Business Review's survey of 140 leading coaches spotlighted good chemistry as "absolutely key to the success of the coaching experience."19 Where coaching fails, it is often because the coach and coachee failed to click.
-Therefore, it is important for nonprofit leaders to be able to conduct sample sessions and interviews with prospective coaches so they can have a sense of their personalities and coaching styles.
+Like any other relationship, the success and endurance of the coaching relationship relies on strong chemistry between coach and coachee.
+The Harvard Business Review's survey of 140 leading coaches spotlighted good chemistry as "absolutely key to the success of the coaching experience."
+Where coaching fails, it is often because the coach and coachee failed to click.
+The CAP Project therefore recommends that nonprofits have a choice of coaches and conduct interviews and sample sessions before making a decision about whom to hire.